 In the autumn of 2014, he won his first and second victories at Group 1 level, via the Haydock Sprint Cup on G Force and the Prix de l'Abbaye on Move In Time, both for his boss O'Meara.

-By that stage he'd topped a century of winners in a calendar year (2013) and careered through the £1million in prize-money in a single year (2014).
+By that stage he'd topped a century of winners in a calendar year (2013) and careered through the £1m in prize-money in a single year (2014).

-In the summer of 2019, Tudhope enjoyed a four-race winning tally at Royal Ascot, including Lord Glitters in the Queen Anne.
+In the summer of 2019, Tudhope enjoyed a four-race winning tally at Royal Ascot, including Lord Glitters in the Group 1 Queen Anne for O'Meara.

-Now rapidly closing in on a decade since his association with O'Meara began, Tudhope say the partnership is as strong as ever and built on trust.
+Now more than a decade since his association with O'Meara began, Tudhope says the partnership is as strong as ever and built on trust.

 "Being an ex-jockey, he realises that when you're out on the track it's down to you," Tudhope told The Mirror.
 "If I get it wrong, he tells me.
 He's not one for lots of instructions and lets you use your initiative."